wojwozniak/cvss_converter/src/documentation.md

 ------
 Exploitability Metrics:

-Attack Vector (AV)
+## Attack Vector (AV)
-Description:
+Description: This metric measures how a vulnerability can be exploited
 Values:
-Change from 3.1:
+    - Network(N) - component is remotely explotable, possible attacks extends these listed below
+    - Adjacent(A) - component can be manipulated from the same shared physical (eg. Bluetooth) or logical network(local IP subnet) or limited administrative domain (eg secure VPN)
+    - Local(L) - component can be manipulated by read/write/execute capablitiies (eg. using keyboard, ssh, opening malicious files by user)
+    - Physical(P) - requires attacker to phyically touch or manipulate component (eg attack via DMA) Change from 3.1: None

-Attack Complexity (AC)
+## Attack Complexity (AC)
-Description:
+Description: This metric captures measurable actions that must be taken by the attacker to actively evade built-in security-enhancing conditions in order to exploit the component
 Values:
+    - Low(L) - attacker doesn't need to take any target-sepcific acction to explott the vulnerability
+    - High(H) - attack will be only succesfull if attacker evades security-enhancing techniques, attacker need additional methods to bypass this security measures (eg attacker needs to perform additional attacks to obtain a secret)
-Change from 3.1:
+Change from 3.1: none

 <br/>